 - be in good academic standing, as demonstrated by a record of superior academic performance in their program

 - show professional promise as a leader in their chosen field

 - exemplify the values and spirit of SPS articulated in its mission statement: To transform knowledge and understanding in service of the greater good: a just, sustainable and compassionate global society.

-In early December, students in their final year of an SPS master’s program who have applied to receive their degree by the coming May will be emailed the guidelines and application form for the Scholarships.
-Application is not available prior to December.
+Students who are in their final year of an SPS master’s program, who have applied to receive their degree by May of the current academic year, will be sent instructions for submitting an application for an Innovation Scholarship.
+These Instructions will be sent via email during the spring term.
+The application is not available prior to the spring term.